pywbem/pywbem/DEVELOP.md

       Where the items in curly braces (e.g. `{M.N}`) are replaced with their actual values.

+7. If you released the `master` branch, it will get a new stable branch as its fix stream (further down) and the new stable branch needs to be updated in `.travis.yml` so that the weekly test run for the `manual-ci-run-stable` branch can rebase itself on the current state of that stable branch:

+    - `sed -E -e "s/export STABLE_BRANCH=.*/export STABLE_BRANCH=stable_$MN/" -i "" .travis.yml`
+    - `sed -E -e "s/set STABLE_BRANCH=.*/set STABLE_BRANCH=stable_$MN/" -i "" appveyor.yml`
+    - `grep STABLE_BRANCH .travis.yml appveyor.yml` - to double check the updates

-7. Perform a complete build (in your favorite Python virtual environment):
+8. Perform a complete build (in your favorite Python virtual environment):

     - `make clobber`
     - `make all`

     If this fails, fix and iterate over this step until it succeeds.

-8. Commit the changes and push to upstream:
+9. Commit the changes and push to upstream:

     - `git status` - to double check which files have been changed
     - `git commit -asm "Release $MNU"`
     - `git push --set-upstream origin release_$MNU`

-9. On Github, create a Pull Request for branch `release_$MNU`.
+10. On Github, create a Pull Request for branch `release_$MNU`.
 This will trigger the CI runs in Travis and Appveyor.

     Important: When creating Pull Requests, GitHub by default targets the `master` branch.
 If you are releasing a fix version, you need to change the target branch of the Pull Request to `stable_M.N`.

-10. Optional: Perform a complete test using Tox:
+11. Optional: Perform a complete test using Tox:

     - `tox`